remvze/moodist/README.md

 - `npm run release:patch`: release patch version
 - `npm run storybook`: run Storybook

+## Support Moodist

+Give a ⭐ if you liked this project.

+[Buy me a coffee ☕](https://buymeacoffee.com) to help me maintain Moodist.

 ## License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.